 You don’t need to pump until a certain amount of time, but instead, until you see no drops of milk anymore.

 Tips #4: Reposition the breast shield to get more milk flow

 Do you know that repositioning breast shield may get your milk flow again?
 Try it!

 First, is simply to re-attach the breast shield to recreate the vacuum, without changing the location where it was.

 And secondly, if using the first method no longer gives you more milk, you can reposition the breast shield by focusing on different parts of your breast.
 If you haven’t tried these tricks before, seriously, try it!

 Initially, I use these methods only when I pump with my manual pump.
-But then I found that I can use the same tricks even with an electric breast pump (click here to see my recommended breast pump).
+But then I found that I can use the same tricks even with an electric breast pump (click here to see my recommended high-quality breast pump).

 Just be sure that you dis-attach the breast shield during the off-vacuum state (i.e. when the suction is not applied).